ROCm/rdc/docs/reference/api_intro.rst

 For more information see the :ref:`rdc-ref`.

-Job Stats Use Case
+Job stats use case
 ==================

-The following pseudocode shows how RDC tool API can be directly used to record GPU statistics associated with any job or workload.
+The following pseudocode shows how RDC API can be directly used to record GPU statistics associated with any job or workload.
 Refer to the example code provided with RDC on how to build it.

 For more information, see *Job Stats* in :ref:`rdc-features`.